ai/size-limit/README.md

 ### Plugins and Presets

-Plugins or plugins’ presets will be loaded automatically from `package.json`.
+Plugins or plugin presets will be loaded automatically from `package.json`.
 For example, if you want to use `@size-limit/webpack`, you can just use `npm install --save-dev @size-limit/webpack`, or you can use our preset `@size-limit/preset-big-lib`.